THE FULFILLED CLASSROOM

 WIFE .
 MOM .
 TEACHER .
 AUTHOR .
 ENTREPRENEUR

 I’m Nicole, an educator, author, and entrepreneur.
 I currently work as a college professor, but previous to that, I spent over a decade as an elementary teacher where I participated in action research projects in math and literacy and presented at International conferences, such as IMBES and ILA.
-I have also provided professional development sessions to teachers in areas of Balanced Literacy, Math, and Classroom Management.
+I have also provided professional development sessions to teachers in areas of Social-Emotional Learning, Balanced Literacy, Math, and Classroom Management.

 A few years ago, I relocated with my family, and therefore had to leave the classroom as I knew it.
 The pause from the busy classroom was a welcomed change, but that period of transition was also one of the most challenging periods of my life.
 During that time I began practicing gratitude; I believe it is what got me through that difficult period stronger and more inspired than ever.
 I was setting goals for myself and quickly checking things off my bucket list: get my Masters, become a college professor, write a book, run a half marathon, start a business, and work on being the best wife, mom, educator, and person I can be.